There’s no one reason I can point to and say, yes, this is why I wanted to try out for roller derby.

 To me, a kid who is both sexually and gender confused, it seemed like a lot of fun.

-But to the 80s, 90s, and nearly 2000’s it was impossible to do anything concerning the sport.
-Reason being: wasn’t quite myself, at least not the self I am today.
+But through the 80s, 90s, and nearly 2000’s it was impossible to do anything concerning the sport.
+Reason being?
+I wasn’t quite myself, at least not the self I am today.
 I couldn’t even watch Whip It, the ultimate fan girl movie on roller derby, until I could load it up from Amazon and watch it when I had a free afternoon.
 In fact, I may do that again this week.

 So ever since coming out as myself I’ve had an interest in roller derby, as in actively participating in the sport.
 Big problem, however: I’m no longer a young person and my fear was I’d be competing with a lot of people who were in their mid and late 20s.
 I don’t have the endurance I once had, I don’t have the agility, and I certainly don’t bounce back from an injury like I use to, so I was somewhat bothered that I’d be a flop.